Alejandro Villanueva Stadium: History

 On April 11, 1965, it was announced at a press conference by Walter Lavalleja that a stadium was to be built in Lima for the club Alianza Lima.
 This was made possible by the president at that time, Manuel Odria, who donated a piece of land for the construction of the stadium.
 On May 30, 1969, the first phase of the project began.

 The stadium was inaugurated with the "Señor de Los Milagros" tournament featuring Alianza Lima, city rivals Universitario de Deportes, Nacional of Uruguay, and Independiente of Argentina.
-The stadium opened on December 27, 1974, to 55,000 spectators with Alianza Lima drawing 2–2 with Nacional.
+The stadium opened on December 27, 1974, with a capacity of 36,966 spectators and was inaugurated with Alianza Lima drawing 2–2 with Nacional.
+On March 2, 1975, the first Peruvian Clásico at the stadium was held between Alianza Lima and Universitario, resulting in a 3–1 victory for the home team.
+Later, in July 1, 1975, the stadium held its first national team match, a friendly between Peru and Ecuador, in which Peru won 2–0.
+It was one the venues used by Peru during the 1975 Copa América, in which they won.